apache/dubbo-admin/README.md

 ```
 **2. Install helm chart**

 Start parameters of Admin so that Admin can connect to the real production environment registry or configuration center.
-You can specify a custom configuration file through the following '-f' help parameter:
+You can specify a custom configuration file through the following `-f` help parameter:
 ```yaml
 properties:
   admin.registry.address: zookeeper://zookeeper:2181